Rush provides holistic care for nasal and sinus cancer, including treatment, clinical trials, and financial, spiritual and emotional support.

 - Sinonasal undifferentiated carcinoma

-In addition, some benign tumors, which are noncancerous, grow in the naval cavity and sinuses, including inverted papillomas and juvenile nasopharyngeal angiofibroma.
+Additionally, some benign tumors, which are noncancerous, grow in the nasal cavity and sinuses, including inverted papillomas and juvenile nasopharyngeal angiofibroma.

 - Nasal or sinus blockage